Leadership and Staff

 Chaplain Major General John B. Ellington, Jr. (Ret) USAF – Senior Pastor

 In the early seventies, when John became the pastor of ILCC, it was a very small church located on a small lot with only on-street parking.
-There were about sixty active members and several were families of the founders the church.
+There were about sixty active members and several were families of the founders of the church.
 As the church grew, there were several building projects and additional land purchased for expansion and parking.
 John Sr. came on staff as a minister of visitation and served several years until his death.

 John’s vision to build an outstanding ministry team is a reality today with Karen Blackburn, Minister of Christian Education and Daycare Director; Jim Ellington, Minister of Pastoral Care and Primary Preacher; Dave Hafenbrack, Administrative Pastor; and Joel Perez - Contemporary Worship Leader and Youth Pastor.